Skip to content

 Note that this is an external embedding provider.
 If their API breaks, so will this component.
 We also assume that you've already importen openai upfront and ran this command:

-This encoder will require the OPENAI_ORG and OPENAI_KEY environment variables to be set.
+This encoder will require the OPENAI_API_KEY (optionally OPENAI_ORG_ID and OPENAI_PROJECT_ID) environment variable to be set.
 If you have it defined in your .env file, you can use python-dotenv to load it.

 You also need to install the openai library beforehand.